Inventory of hazardous jobs

 Processing the declaration

-After the declaration has been processed by the Occupational Health Department, the head of inventory will receive by post a status report concerning their declaration.
+After the declaration has been processed by the Occupational Health Department, the head of inventory will receive a status report concerning their declaration by post.
 The report will state that:

-• the inventory is declared compliant and the head of inventory receives a certificate of conformity which is valid for 3 years; or
+• the inventory is deemed compliant and the head of inventory receives a certificate of conformity which is valid for 3 years; or

 • the inventory is not compliant and the report indicates the elements that must be corrected by the head of inventory as soon as possible.